 The towers of San Gimignano

-10. Visit the Church of St. Augustine
+10. Admire the Frescoes at the Church of St. Augustine

 The Church of St. Augustine (Chiesa di Sant’Agostino) is the second largest church in San Gimignano.